gavofyork/graypaper/README.md

 ## Remaining near-term

-### Statistics
-- [x] Integrate into intro and definitions.
-- [ ] Consider integrating the subjective extrinsic and state:
-  - [ ] If so, have three items to allow for a whole epoch of opinion submission
-  - [ ] In which case allow for guaranteeing val keys from last epoch to gain points

-### PVM
-- [ ] 64-bit PVM

 ### Finesse
-- [ ] Make all subscript names capitalized.
+- [ ] Make all subscript names capitalized
-- [ ] Ensure all definitions are referenced.
+- [ ] Ensure all definitions are referenced
 - [ ] Link and integrate to Bandersnatch RingVRF references (Davide/Syed) IN-PROGRESS
 - [ ] Remove any "TODOs" in text
+- [ ] Macrofy everything

+### Final PVM
+- [ ] 64-bit PVM
+- [ ] Gas pricing
-- [ ] DA
+  - [ ] Merkle reads in terms of nodes traversed.
-  - [ ] Include full calculations for bandwidth requirements.
+  - [ ] Non-linear gas for export/import host calls
+- [ ] No pages mappable in first 64 KB

+### Final DA
 - [ ] Formalize as much as possible.
 - [ ] Migrate formalization & explanation:
   - [ ] guaranteeing-specific stuff into relevant section
   - [ ] assurance-specific stuff into relevant section
   - [ ] auditing-specific stuff into relevant section

-## Remaining for future versions
-- [ ] Book-keeping
-- [ ] Gas pricing
+- [ ] Include an epochal on-chain lookup from Work Package hash to segments root.
-  - [ ] Merkle reads in terms of nodes traversed.
 - [ ] Define Erasure Coding proof means
   - [x] Define binary Merkle proof-generation function which compiles neighbours down to leaf.
   - [ ] Define binary Merkle proof-verification function exists sequence of values which contains our value and Merklised to some root.

-- [ ] Improve audit spec
+### Auditing
-  - [ ] Announcement signatures
+- [ ] Specify announcement signatures
-  - [ ] How to build perspective on other validators with announcements
+- [ ] Specify how to build perspective on other validators with announcements

-- [ ] Discussion and Conclusions/Further Work
+### Discussion and Conclusions/Further Work
 - [x] Security assumptions: redirect to ELVES paper
 - [ ] Creating a parachains service: further work (RFC for upgrade perhaps)
   - [ ] Key differences
     - [ ] limited size of Work Output vs unlimited candidate receipt
     - [ ] Laissez-faire on Work Items vs requirement for valid transition
     - [ ] Hermit relay (staking &c is on system chains)
   - [ ] Supporting liveness
   - [ ] Supporting *MP
   - [ ] No need for UMP/DMP
 - [ ] Compare with danksharding v1
 - [ ] Deeper talk Cost & latency comparison with RISC0-VM and latest ZK stuff.
+- [ ] Include full calculations for bandwidth requirements.

-## Stuff to replicate to PolkaJam
+## Stuff before 1.0

+### Final networking protocol
+- [ ] Consider a simple network protocol needed for M1/M2 and a production protocol for M3+
+- [ ] Block distribution via EC and proactive-chunk-redistribution
+- [ ] Guarantor-guarantor handover
+- [ ] Star-shaped Point-to-point extrinsic distribution

+## Bring together sub-protocols
+- [ ] Better integration to Grandpa paper
-- Beefy root and accumulate-result hash.
+- [ ] Better description of Beefy
-- Judgements
-- Using posterior assignments.
+- [ ] Better integration to Bandersnatch RingVRF.

 ## Ideas to consider

+### Statistics/Bookkeeping
+- [ ] Consider integrating the subjective extrinsic and state:
+  - [ ] If so, have three items to allow for a whole epoch of opinion submission
+  - [ ] In which case allow for guaranteeing val keys from last epoch to gain points

+### General
 - [ ] Think about time and relationship between lookup-anchor block and import/export period.
   - [ ] Lookup anchor: maybe it should be 48 hours since lookup anchor can already be up to 24 hours after reporting and we want something available up to 24 hours after that?
 - [ ] Refine arguments: